spectrocloud/librarium/docs/docs-content/palette-cli/commands/fips-validate.md

 - The Kubernetes cluster must be accessible from the machine where you issue the `fips-validate` command.
 Ensure that the kubeconfig file is correctly configured to access the cluster.

 - The Kubernetes cluster must have internet access to download the images when using the `images` subcommand.
-Private image registries are not supported.

 ## Images